 The cost of renting

 One of the biggest mistakes a gym owner can make is failing to consider what’s on the outside of the building.
-The interior of the premises may tick all the boxes, but do the surrounding amenities benefit your clients as well?
-To have a successful gym, it is essential to have secure and sufficient parking space available for gym members, employees and suppliers.
+The interior of the premises may tick all the boxes, but ask yourself this: do the surrounding amenities benefit your clients as well?
+To have a successful gym, it is essential to have secure and sufficient parking spaces available for gym members, employees and suppliers.
 Your gym should also have access to nearby public transport systems so that non-drivers can reach you with ease.